 Thirty-Eight Latin Stories Designed to Accompany Wheelock's Latin This popular book contains Latin stories that you can read to compliment your study of Wheelock's Latin grammar book.
 Each story is designed to accompany a given chapter in Wheelocks (paid link).

-Lingua Latina by Hans Ortberg This book uses the "natural" method.
+Oerberg's Lingua LatinThis book is a favorite of most of the Latin teachers I know.
+It uses the "natural" method.
 No rules to learn, no paradigms, just a few pictures to show you what the words mean.
 It's a story about a Roman family.
-As you go through the story you meet each member of the family and learn about their trials and tribulations (like the slave who runs away or when the son falls out of a tree and gets hurt).
-I highly recommend this book for supplementary reading (actually, there is a whole series of them) after completing Getting Started with Latin.
+As you go through the story you meet each member of the family and learn about their trials and tribulations (like the son falls out of a tree and gets hurt).
+I highly recommend this book for supplementary reading (actually, there is a whole series of them) after completing Getting Started with Latin (paid link).

 An Introduction to Vulgar Latin "Vulgar Latin" does not mean saying something dirty in Latin!
 It means colloquial Latin - the Latin spoken by the common man.

 Mastering New Testament Greek: An Interactive Guide for Beginners I highly recommend this multimedia CD ROM to anybody who wants to learn Greek.
 I have personally used this product for a long time, and I even recommend it in Getting Started with Latin (paid link).